 A total of $7.4 million is available for incentives through December 31, 2015, funded from the RPS surcharge on customer electricity bills.
 Please see Program Opportunity Notice 2149 (PON 2149), listed as the program web site at the top of this page, for further information on the program.

 Installers of eligible systems must be pre-approved by NYSERDA.
-As of March 2015 approval requires certification by the North American Board of Certified Energy Practitioners (NABCEP), must have completed and approved NYS DOL Apprenticeship program, and complete Solar Thermal manufacturer's training.
+To become an eligible installer, an installer must have one of the three credentialing requirements- i. must be certified by the North American Board of Certified Energy Practitioners (NABCEP), or ii. must have completed and approved NYS DOL Apprenticeship program, or iii. complete Solar Thermal manufacturer's training.
 In addition to the installer requirements, there are also a variety of equipment requirements for eligible systems.
 Interested companies can apply anytime to participate in the program.